 Portability – Where will you Brew?

 If portability is important to you, you need something that can easily fit in your bag and doesn’t need any special tools to brew “good enough” coffee anywhere.
 You also want to go for plastic or stainless steel coffee dripper.
-Ceramic and glass pour over coffee makers are great for home use but are way too fragile for constant traveling.
+Ceramic and glass pour over coffee makers are great for home use but are way too fragile for constant travelling.
 Choose wisely.

 I’ve created a rating system for portability in each brewer summary below.
 It’s on a scale of one to 10, with 10 being if your house was on fire and you had to save one thing, this could easily be taken with you.
 1 indicates you should leave it behind.